 jwtsecret path provided to the execution client.

-Each of the consensus clients have their own validator software that is described in detail in their respective documentation.
-The easiest way to get started with staking and validator key generation is to use the Goerli Testnet Staking Launchpad, allowing you to test your setup.
+The easiest way to get started with staking and validator key generation is to use the Goerli Testnet Staking Launchpad, which allows you to test your setup by running nodes on Goerli.
 When you're ready for Mainnet, you can repeat these steps using the Mainnet Staking Launchpad.

 Execution clients offer RPC API endpoints that you can use to submit transactions, interact with or deploy smart contracts on the Ethereum network in various ways:

 - Manually calling them with a suitable protocol (e.g. using